guialexsdev/webmap-utilities/README.md

 ### ![](/images/grid_visualization.png) Controlling visibility of features using grids

-Another way to organize the visibility of a layer’s Features is through a grid view.
-It works like this: the algorithm creates an imaginary grid of regularly spaced points and makes visible only the Feature closest to each point.
-With each new zoom, the distance between grid points is halved and a new Feature is made visible.
+Another way to control features visibility is by using a grid view.
+It works like this: the algorithm creates an imaginary grid of regularly spaced points and makes visible only the feature closest to each point.
+At each new zoom, the distance between grid points is halved and a new feature is made visible.

 To run this algorithm, click ![](/images/grid_visualization.png) and follow the instructions described there.
 The remaining procedures are the same as described in the previous section.